benstepp/ecto_ksuid/README.md

     end
     ```

-2. Add columns to your schema
+2. Add fields to your schema

     ```elixir
     defmodule MyApp.User do